temataro/audio-led-matrix/README.md

 The following kind of setup will suffice to build a mental picture as the project goes on.
-[WokWi Arduino Simulator MicroPython 6x6 LED matrix Control](https://wokwi.com/projects/379957049597714433)
+[WokWi Arduino Simulator MicroPython 6x6 LED matrix Control](https://wokwi.com/projects/379957049597714433) Or, alternatively, something much easier to control such as this [MAX7219 Dot Matrix Display Module for the Raspberry Pi Pico](https://www.instructables.com/Raspberry-Pi-Pico-MAX7219-8x8-Dot-Matrix-Scrolling/)

 ### Dependencies
 The following Python libraries were used to perform the signal processing,